Akhil-Maddineni23/Rook-s-Move/README.md

 ## 1.)
 Client:
 * Set-up Node js environment
-* Then run the command - npm install phaser socket.io
+* Install the dependencies using the command - npm install phaser socket.io
 * Run the client in the localhost port no : 5500 (http://127.0.0.1:5500/client/index.html)
 * It is a multiplayer game (only 2 players were allowed to play the game).
 * Run the client in some other browser or incognito window.